 A typical campership may be up to fifty-percent (50%) of the discounted camp fee.
 In exchange for the campership, the Scout may be asked to provide some service to the council or camp and write a thank-you note to a contributor.

-Important Dates

-Campership Forms Due:

-May 1, 2023
+The required forms are available on the camp website under the "Summer Camp" - "Register" section.
+The required forms are available on the camp website under the "Summer Camp" - "Register" section.

-Spring Fundraiser Orders

-and Money Due:

-February 27, 2023, at 5:00 pm Order Delivery:

-Week of March 27, 2023
+Important Dates Campership Forms Due: May 1, 2024 Spring Fundraiser Orders and Money Due: February 19, 2024, at 5:00 pm Order Delivery: Week of March 18, 2024